Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Abstract

 \section{Abstract}

 { This paper studies the relation between agreement and strongly linearizable implementations of various objects.
-This leads to new results about implementations of concurrent objects from various primitives including \emph{window registers} and interfering primitives.
-We consider implementations that provide both strong linearizability and decisive linearizability.
+This leads to new results about implementations of concurrent objects from various primitives including \emph{window registers}, \emph{interfering primitives} and \emph{stacks}.

-We identify that lock-free, respectively, wait-free, strongly linearizable implementations of several concurrent objects entail a form of agreement that is weaker than consensus but impossible to strongly-linearizable implement with combinations of non-universal primitives.
+We identify that lock-free, respectively, wait-free, strongly linearizable implementations of several concurrent objects entail a form of agreement that does not require full consensus but cannot be implemented in a strongly-linearizable manner with combinations of non-universal primitives.
 In both cases, lock-free and wait-free, this form of agreement requires a distinguished process to \emph{referee} a \emph{competition} that involves all other processes.
-Our results show that \emph{consistent} refereeing of such competitions (i.e. the outcome of the competition does not change in extensions of the current execution) requires high coordination power.
+Our results show that \emph{consistent} refereeing of such competitions (i.e., once resolved, the outcome cannot be revised in any extension of the execution) requires high coordination power.

-More specifically, two \emph{contest} objects are defined and used to capture the power of strong linearizability in lock-free and wait-free implementations, respectively.
+More specifically, two \emph{contest} objects are defined and used to help characterize coordination constraints imposed by strong linearizability in lock-free and wait-free implementations, respectively.
 Both objects are strictly weaker than consensus, in the sense that they have a wait-free linearizable (in fact, decisively linearizable) implementation from reads and writes.

-The contest objects capture strong linearizability since (1) they have strongly linearizable implementations from several ``high-level'' objects like stacks, queues, snapshots, counters, and therefore, impossibility results for them carry over to these objects, and (2) they admit powerful impossibility results for strong linearizability that involve \emph{window registers} and \emph{interfering primitives}, which are non-universal. }
+The contest objects capture strong linearizability in two complementary ways.
+First, they admit strongly linearizable implementations from several high-level objects such as queues, snapshots, and counters, so impossibility results for the contest objects immediately carry over to these objects.
+Second, they admit powerful impossibility results for strong linearizability that involve \emph{window registers}, \emph{interfering primitives} and \emph{stacks}, which are non-universal. }